-And while all dogs need their claws trimmed consistently to avoid cracking and splitting, keep in mind that Lurchers love to run and therefore special attention should be taken to ensure their nails are always at a manageable length.
+And while all dogs need their claws trimmed consistently to avoid cracking and splitting, keep in mind that Lurcher dogs love to run and therefore special attention should be taken to ensure their nails are always at a manageable length.

-Also, prospective Lurcher owners should be aware that a Lurcher could be more sensitive to harsher weather conditions.
+Also, prospective owners should be aware that a Lurcher dog could be more sensitive to harsh weather conditions.